Leakage Prevention System (LPS)

 Know where your dental software stands before you commit.

-ClearDent, Tracker, and Oryx are live today.
-Dentrix and Open Dental are active integration paths.
+ClearDent, Tracker, and Oryx are live today, and Xona connects directly to CareCru and RecallMax online booking.
+Dentrix and Open Dental are not live yet.
 Other practice systems start with a free review so we can confirm the safest workflow before go-live.

 ClearDent